Facts About the Florida Keys Pin 3

 1. You can explore the underwater wildlife and search for sunken treasures at the Florida Keys Shipwreck Trail.
 It consists of nine historic shipwrecks and artificial reefs in the Atlantic Ocean.
 They extend from Key Largo to Key West.
 The National Marine Sanctuary maintains them.
 Here’s a list of the nine shipwrecks:

 1. Key Largo is crowned the Dive Capital of the World.
-After reading the previous several facts about the Florida Keys, we bet this comes as no surprise to you.
+After reading the previous several facts about the Florida Keys, I bet this comes as no surprise to you.
 Alongside the before-mentioned shipwrecks and reefs, Key Largo is also home to John Pennekamp Coral Reef State Park.
 The park is the first underwater preserve in the U.S.A.
 Exploring the massive underwater statue Christ of the Abyss off the coast of Key Largo is the absolute highlight of any diving adventure in the Keys.
-Imagine an 8-ft., 9-ton bronze statue (comparable to Christ the Redeemer, who watches over Rio de Janeiro, Brazil), resting on the seafloor in 30 ft. of water with hands raised towards the sparkling surface!
+Imagine an 8-ft., 9-ton bronze statue (comparable to Christ the Redeemer in Rio de Janeiro, Brazil), resting on the seafloor in 30 ft. of water with hands raised towards the sparkling surface!

 Fishing for Mahi-mahi